pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 #### How to fix

 Simply declare a private virtual interface.
-For instance if your main interface is called `eno1`, simply add this at the end of the `/etc/network/interfaces` file (after a proper backup):
+For instance, if your main interface is called `eno1`, simply add this at the end of the `/etc/network/interfaces` file (after a proper backup):

 ```conf
 # virtual IP on eno1